 The next one I tried was from a company called Ethique that is based in New Zealand.
 They make square shampoo bars and smaller travel or trial sizes shaped like little hearts.
 I picked St. Clements as it is made for oily hair.
 Ethique bars come in paperboard boxes which are, of course, recyclable.
 As a company, they are committed to zero plastic, including in their shipping materials, and encourage you to #giveupthebottle.
 They are also committed to ingredient transparency, vegan products, and direct trade.
 I prefer the square shape of the Ethique bar as it seems easier to hold onto when it is wet and slippery.
 It’s currently in my shower, so I’m going to count this relationship as a success.
 Ethique’s shampoo bar box is made from bamboo and sugar cane; the bottom acts as a soap dish with drainage.
 They also have some cool tips on their website for what to do with itty-bitty pieces, since every product they make is in bar form.
 Ethique is available from their New Zealand based website, at many Target locations, from Target.com, and from other online retailers.
 In addition to shampoo, they also make bar conditioners, face cleansers, body soaps, and lotion/massage bars.

 Shampoo bars may seem expensive when you’re pricing them.
-(At LUSH they run approx. $12-15 each for a 1.9 ounce bar, though a few are 3.5 ounce bars; a full-sized Ethique is $16 for a 110 gram bar which is approx. 3.9 ounces, a sample is $4.)
-They typically last at least as long as 3 bottles of shampoo, provided you don’t let them get soggy.
+(At LUSH they run approx. $12-15 each for a 1.9 ounce bar, though a few are 3.5 ounce bars; a full-sized Ethique is $16 for a 110 gram bar which is approx. 3.9 ounces, a sample is $4; Vunella has bundles and frequent sales, and I’d estimate I paid $7-12 per bar) They typically last at least as long as 3 bottles of shampoo, provided you don’t let them get soggy.
 Depending on how you use them and care for them, shampoo bars can last much longer.
 So whether they are expensive depends on how much you are paying per bottle of shampoo.
-There are plenty of other choices out there, but these are the two I have tried and can personally recommend.
+I don’t wash my hair every day (though on workout days I might wash it twice), and I’d say a bar lasts 3-5 months.
+There are plenty of other choices out there, but these are three of the ones that I have tried and can personally recommend.

 Hand soap seems like an easy thing to swap out–just use bar soap right?
 If you’ve got a pedestal sink with a sculpted-in “soap dish” like I do, not so much.
 (That “soap dish”?
 First it gets slippery and the soap just slides into the sink constantly.
 Then as soap builds up it get gooey and keeps the soap wet.
 Messy!)
 Or maybe you’ve got kids who can’t be trusted to put the soap back, or who leave it covered in sandbox dirt or blue Kool-Aid mix or something.
 There are a million reasons why someone might choose liquid soap, but it comes with those plastic bottles.